"Time travel," refers to controling time's passage. We're already traveling through it, dropping into the future like comets into the sun.

 Many have tossed up their hands at this point and declared time an illusion.
 This has intuitive appeal, but exposing the universe's sleight of hand, the stagecraft behind the illusion, always ends with another trip around a new set of circular definitions.
 One theorist, for example, thought he'd explained time as another a word for change.
 What's change?
 See above.

 Grandfather paradox solved?

-Dr. Doron Friedman, Head of the Advanced Reality Lab, Adelson School of Entrepreneurship, Tel Aviv, has run virtual reality scenarios that propose solutions to the grandfather paradox.
-Check out his paper in the link at left, or the credibilty of his other work in the link at right.
+Dr. Doron Friedman, Head of the Advanced Reality Lab, Adelson School of Entrepreneurship, Tel Aviv, runs virtual reality scenarios with solutions to the grandfather paradox.
+Check out his paper linked left, or the credibilty of his other work linked right.

 Never mind.
 Let that play out how it will.
 What about the NapD model of time travel?
-Something like it appears in some TV shows and movies as a temporal loop.
-The same physical beings jump discontinuously from some moment to a previous moment and replay their past lives.
+Something like it appears in TV shows and movies as a temporal loop.
+The same physical beings recycle from a selected moment to a previous moment and replay their past lives.
 Usually there is some difference in each iteration that allows a plot to develop, invariably as someone caught in the loop becomes aware of what's happening and takes steps to break out.
 See your shadow?

 Spontaneous temporal loops aside, what would be involved in a willful rewinding of the tape, as envisioned by Napoleon Dynamite's uncle Rico?
 If we knew how one moment turns into the next, how our conscious selves get from "now" to "next-now," and if it involves a mechanism of some kind, then it might be possible to tweak that mechanism and select some previous "now" for the consciousness to embrace.

 At the very least it would probably require capturing, in a mechanistic way, the current state of the human nervous system.
 That would be merged with the nervous system of the previous "you."
 Then "you" would move into the body of your previous self with some residue of your future consciousness, ready to correct that mistake you made long ago.